deepinsea/deepinsea/README.md

 ### Hi, Welcome to my Github Page
-- 😄 I am deepinsea，is a Java development
+- 😄 I am deepinsea，a Java developer
 - 📖 I'm currently working in Shanghai
 - 🛠 I'm interested in springcloud, vue, docker and kubernetes etc
 - 💬 Ask me about anything, I am happy to help